Aruvaro-Chulvi/OFFLINED/README.md

 Drop them into `./Offlined/_internal/docs/` (any subfolders you prefer).
 They’ll appear in the Library tab.

 **Q5.
 Is Wikipedia required?**
 No. It’s optional, but highly recommended.
-Add any ZIM flavor (maxi/nopic/mini) under `./Offlined/_internal/kiwix/content/`.
-Of course we reccoment the maxi file of your country language, and the english one.
+Place any ZIM flavor (maxi/nopic/mini) under `./Offlined/_internal/kiwix/content/`.
+Tip: start with mini to save disk space.

 <br><br>